KamrynJ21/Computer-Science-Class/Journal.md

 # October 4th

 Today I learned more about user inputs and how you can code your python to react off of the users input using int, input, and print.
 For example I asked how old you are and depending on their answer my number went up by one to indicate what age they will be turning to.

+# October 5th

+Today i learned about mathematical operators and how to use them in python coding.
+I used parameters and functions to create math equations using operators like +-/*//% to create equations to solve for my assignments.